markusfleck/PARENT_GPU/README.md

 Although based on a different mathematical framework than MIE, the Maximum Information Spanning Tree (MIST) approximation relies on the same terms to be computed as for MIE.
 Empirically it seems to demonstrate far superior convergence properties, so from a computational perspective one is tempted to consider MIST a refinement of MIE.
-We highly recommend applying MIST_GPU to your output .par file of PARENT.x (if you are interested in total configurational entropy values, you should consider this mandatory).
+We highly recommend applying MIST_GPU to your output .par file of PARENT (if you are interested in total configurational entropy values, you should consider this mandatory).
 Its computation time is negligible compared to PARENT_GPU.
 In addition to our article in the Journal of Chemical Theory and Computation